 The suicide prevention liaison shall also refer the student to mental health resources at OCS or in the community.

 When a student is in imminent danger (has access to a gun, is on a rooftop, or in other unsafe conditions), a call shall be made to 911.
+The call shall NOT be made in the presence of the student and the student shall not be left unsupervised.
+Staff shall NOT physically restrain or block an exit.

 When a suicide attempt or threat is reported on campus or at a school-related activity, the suicide prevention liaison shall, at a minimum: